 Special Educational Needs and Disabilities (SEND)

-The SEND system in Surrey Heath is failing children, families, and schools.
-In 2023, only 16.2% of Education, Health, and Care Plans (EHCPs) were issued on time.
-While this improved to 70% in 2024, many plans still contain incorrect details, misidentified conditions, and inadequate support.
-More than 1,800 SEND children in Surrey missed over a third of school last year, leaving families struggling.
+The SEND system in Surrey is broken.
+In 2023, just 16.2% of Education, Health, and Care Plans (EHCPs) were issued on time.
+While this rose to 70% in 2024, many remain inaccurate or inadequate.
+Over 1,800 local SEND children missed more than a third of school last year, leaving families exhausted and unsupported.

 Al with individuals with special needs